Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 Combining all three components, the PID equation is this:

 $$
-O(t) = k_pe(t) + k_i \int{e(t)dt} + k_d\frac{de(t)}{dt}
+u(t) = k_pe(t) + k_i \int{e(t)dt} + k_d\frac{de(t)}{dt}
 $$

 And this is the base PID equation, taking into account only feedback that we get from the motor.
 PID at its heart is purely reactive, which means it can be adapted to any system, but it means that it is always lagging just a little bit behind.
 However, what if we know a characteristic about the system and we can use that to predict what we *should* give the motor.

-> IMAGE WITH PITCH MOTOR AND FORCE DIAGRAM
+> IMAGE WITH PITCH MOTOR AND FORCE DIAGRAM ↓

 ![](assets/video_panels/turretCard.png)